WeBankPartners/we-cmdb/cmdb-wiki/docs/developer/wecmdb_developer_guide_en.md

 # WeCMDB Developer Guide

 ## Preparation
-1. install JDK
+1. Java SE Development Kit (JDK)

 	PLease refer to [JDK install guide](https://github.com/WeBankPartners/we-cmdb/blob/master/cmdb-wiki/docs/developer/jdk_install_guide_en.md) on how to install JDK.

-2. install Eclipse
+2. Eclipse

 	PLease refer to [Eclipse install guide](https://github.com/WeBankPartners/we-cmdb/blob/master/cmdb-wiki/docs/developer/eclipse_install_guide_en.md) on how to install Eclipse.

-3. install Mysql
+3. Mysql

 	PLease refer to [Mysql install guide](https://github.com/WeBankPartners/we-cmdb/blob/master/cmdb-wiki/docs/developer/mysql_install_guide_en.md) on how to install Mysql.

-4. install node.js
+4. Node.js

 	Download node.js v10.16.3 from `http://nodejs.cn/download`.
 Double-click the downloaded installation file to install it by default configuration.

-## import project
+## Import the project
    You can pull the code directly from git, or you can pull the code project to the local and then import it into Eclipse.
 This article takes local import as an example.

-1. project import
+1. Import the project

 	Choose to import an existing project
 	![wecmdb_import_1](images/wecmdb_import_1.png)